Ring (Suzuki novel): Plot

-With their deadline approaching, Ryūji has the idea to retrace the existence of the resort lodge.
-Yoshino finds out that the resort used to be a tuberculosis sanatorium, where Sadako's father lived in his last days.
-The only surviving staff member working there in the period near Sadako's disappearance is GP Nagao Jotaro.
+With their deadline approaching, Ryūji has the idea of retracing the resort lodge's history to find out how and why the tape was there.
+Yoshino finds out that the resort used to be a tuberculosis sanatorium, where Sadako's father lived in his last days, and the only surviving staff member working there during the period near Sadako's disappearance is GP Nagao Jotaro.

-When the storm clears, the two travel to Dr. Jotaro's office, recognizing him as the aggressive man on the tape.
+When the storm clears, the two travel to Dr. Jotaro's office and recognize him as the aggressive man in the tape.
 Ryūji presses Dr. Jotaro for answers.
-The doctor admits that he became infatuated with Sadako and raped her in an abandoned cabin deep in the woods, in the process infecting her with smallpox and learning she was intersex.
-Driven by anger and an unexplainable compulsion, he choked her; the duo later speculate that Sadako may have used her mind control to impel Jotaro to choke her, essentially committing suicide.
-Jotaro then threw her into a nearby well beneath the lodge at South Hakone Pacific Land.
-Believing Sadako's rage and psychic powers projected images onto the tape, the two race back to the lodge.
-Guessing that her will is to be freed, they locate the well beneath the cabin, and Asakawa finds her remains.
-Asakawa's 7-day deadline passes with him alive, convincing them that the curse is broken.
+The doctor admitted to being infatuated with Sadako and, as if guided by something beyond himself, raped her in an abandoned cabin deep in the woods, in the process infecting her with smallpox and learning she was intersex.
+Driven by the same unexplainable compulsion (which the duo later deduces as Sadako's mind control), he throws her into a nearby well, which is beneath the lodge at Hakone Pacific Land.
+Believing Sadako died in the well, her rage and psychic powers having projected images onto the tape, the two race back to the lodge.
+Guessing her will is for her bones to be unearthed, they locate the well, and Asakawa finds Sadako's remains.
+Asakawa's 7-day deadline passes, convincing them that the curse is broken.

-The next day, they part ways, and Asakawa returns Sadako's remains to her extended family.
-That night, Ryūji senses his death is approaching.
+The next day, the two part ways, and Asakawa returns Sadako's remains to her family.
+Alone in his house, Ryūji senses his death is approaching.
 In his final moments, he deduces the actual charm.
-He calls his assistant and confidante, Mai Takano, but only manages to scream before dying.
-Asakawa learns from Mai that Ryūji is dead.
+He calls his assistant and confidante, Mai Takano, but only manages to scream without being able to say anything before dying.
+Asakawa calls Ryūji, but Mai picks up and tells him Ryūji is dead.

 Panicked as his wife and child's deadline approaches, Asakawa tries to figure out why he was spared.
 Ryūji appears in a vision and guides him to the answer.
-Sadako's psychic powers combined with the smallpox virus created a paranormal virus, and it wanted to propagate through tape copies.
-The charm is to copy the tape and show it to someone else.
-With five hours left, Asakawa races to his wife's parents' home with the tape and the VCR, choosing to unleash "an apocalyptic evil" for the sake of his small family.
+Sadako's psychic powers, combined with the smallpox virus, created a paranormal virus that demands to be reproduced to propagate through tape copies.
+The charm is in copying the tape and showing it to someone else.
+With 5 hours left, Asakawa races to his wife's parents' home with the tape and the VCR, choosing to unleash "an apocalyptic evil" for the safety of his wife and child.